Pet Poo Impacts

 How do you know the water quality issues are caused by pets and not something else?

-- Wildlife, like deer and coyotes, don’t need picked up after because they are spread out over the land and not concentrated in certain areas like our pets.
-An exception, however, are Canada Geese, a species of wildlife that actually are a problem.
-And how many dogs are in your neighborhood?
+Wildlife, like deer and coyotes, don’t need picked up after because they are spread out over the land and not concentrated in certain areas like our pets (with the exception of Canada Geese).
+How many dogs are in your neighborhood?
 That equates to a lot of animals (and a lot of droppings) in a little space.

 What are some other common sources of bacteria in our streams and reservoirs?